 Wish list:

-In summer 2014, the chickens received a substantial gift from Nancy Grove to renovate and reorganize the chicken area to provide a warm environment throughout the winter months that provides food and shelter to our entire flock, with personalities and flock dynamics taken into account.
+Years ago, the chickens received a meaningful gift from Nancy Grove to renovate and reorganize the chicken area to provide a warm environment throughout the winter months that provides food and shelter to our entire flock, with personalities and flock dynamics taken into account.
 The new facility needed to be flexible to expand and contract with the flock and provide barriers to keep out predators, dogs, horses and hawks.
-We also want to keep out sparrows, other birds and rodents that could spread contagious diseases to our birds.
+We accomplished that and then, in 2021, we purchased a third mobile facility for our two bachelor roosters.

 Wish list: